 Attrition bias refers the the unequal loss of participants from different groups in a trial.
 Patients are lost to follow up in almost every trial.
-However, when different numbers of patients leave from each group, or when patients leave each group for different reasons, the trial groups may end the trial unfairly imbalanced, even if the trial started fairly.
+However, when different numbers of patients leave from each group, or when patients leave each group for different reasons, the trial groups may end the trial imbalanced, even if the trial started fairly.

 As a general rule of thumb, we like to see trials with less than 5% of patients lost to follow up, and consider trials that lose more than 20% of patients to be at high risk of bias.
-Of course, those number have to be considered in the context of the trial.
+Of course, those numbers have to be considered in the context of the trial.

 Some studies assess the potential impact of attrition bias by performing a “worst case scenario” analysis.
 They assume that every patient who was lost to follow-up had the worst possible outcome.
 If the results of this analysis don’t change the study’s outcomes, then loss to follow-up is less likely to be a concern.